GabeStah/gremlin-chaos-monkey/src/alternatives/spring-boot/index.md

 ## Chaos Monkey for Spring Boot

 [Chaos Monkey for Spring Boot](https://codecentric.github.io/chaos-monkey-spring-boot/2.0.0/) is an open-source tool written in Java that is installed as a dependency of your Spring Boot application.
-Like Chaos Monkey, Spring Boot for Chaos Monkey can perform three types of **Assaults**: **Latency**, **Exception**, and **KillApplication**.
-Assaults are triggered based on **Watcher** components that monitor `@Controller`, `@RestController`, `@Service`, `@Repository`, and `@Component` Spring Boot annotations (though only the `@Service` Watcher is enabled by default).
+Spring Boot for Chaos Monkey can perform three types of **Assaults**: **Latency**, **Exception**, and **KillApplication**.
+Assaults are triggered based on **Watcher** components that monitor `@Controller`, `@RestController`, `@Service`, `@Repository`, and `@Component` Spring Boot annotations.

-A Watcher can be triggered only by *public* method calls, which can then execute a configured Assault.
+A Watcher can only be triggered by *public* method calls, which can then execute a configured Assault.
 A Latency Assault adds random latency to the request, an Exception Assault randomly throws a Runtime Exception, and a KillApplication Assault kills the Spring Boot application.

-A few minimal Assault and Watcher settings can be configured via `chaos.monkey` Properties, as listed below.
+A few minimal Assault and Watcher settings can be configured via `chaos.monkey` properties, as listed below.

 | Property                                      | Description                           | Type           | Default |
 | --------------------------------------------- | ------------------------------------- | -------------- | ------- |